Shopify/polaris/src/components/Page/README.md

 </Page>
 ```

-### Page with title metadata
+### Page with content after title (title metadata)

 <!-- example-for: web -->

-Use title metadata to communicate brief, important and non-interactive status information about an entire page.
+Title metadata appears immediately after the page’s title.
+Use it to communicate brief, important and non-interactive status information about an entire page.

 ```jsx
 <Page